Demographics of Louisiana: Catholicism

-Because of French and Spanish heritage, and their descendants the Creoles, and later Irish, Italian, Portuguese and German immigrants, southern Louisiana and Greater New Orleans are predominantly Catholic in contrast; according to the 2020 Public Religion Research Institute study, 22% of the adult population were Catholic.
-Since Creoles were the first settlers, planters and leaders of the territory, they have traditionally been well represented in politics; for instance, most of the early governors were Creole Catholics, instead of Protestants.
+Because of French and Spanish heritage, and their descendants the Creoles, and later Irish, Italian, Portuguese and German immigrants, southern Louisiana and Greater New Orleans are predominantly Catholic.
+In 2020, 22% of the adult population were Catholic.
+Since Creoles were the first settlers, planters and leaders of the territory, they have traditionally been well represented in politics.
+Most of the early governors were Creole Catholics, instead of Protestants.

 As Catholics continue to constitute a significant fraction of Louisiana's population, they have continued to be influential in state politics.
 The high proportion and influence of the Catholic population makes Louisiana distinct among southern states.
 (Note: Other Southern states have longstanding indigenous Catholic populations, and Florida's largely Catholic population of Cuban emigres has been influential since the 1960s.
 Yet, Louisiana is still unusual or exceptional in its extent of aboriginal Catholic settlement and influence.
 Among states in the Deep South (discounting Florida's Panhandle and much of Texas) the historic role of Catholicism in Louisiana is unparalleled and unique.
 Among the states of the Union, Louisiana's unique use of the term parish (French la parouche or "la paroisse") for county is rooted in the pre-statehood role of Catholic church parishes in the administration of government.)
-The Roman Catholic Archdiocese of New Orleans, Diocese of Baton Rouge, and Diocese of Lafayette in Louisiana are the largest Catholic jurisdictions in the state, located within the Greater New Orleans, Greater Baton Rouge, and Lafayette metropolitan statistical areas.
+The Roman Catholic Archdiocese of New Orleans, Diocese of Baton Rouge, and Diocese of Lafayette in Louisiana are the largest Catholic jurisdictions in Louisiana, located within the Greater New Orleans, Greater Baton Rouge, and Lafayette metropolitan statistical areas.